The Great Recalibration

 We have a right to enjoy the rewards of our labor.

 We are in the midst of what some are referring to as the Great Resignation.
-In April, four million workers quit their jobs and 95% are considering changing jobs.[1]
+In April, four million workers quit their jobs and 95% are considering changing careers.[1]
 Among the many reflective adjustments that COVID-19 has precipitated is how workers view their lives in relation to their jobs.
 COVID has not only disrupted our physical, social, and religious lives; it has also disrupted our work lives.

 The Great Resignation from No Concern

-So, while those from earlier generations view financial security from a pragmatic perspective, Millennials and Generation Z are willing to live with more economic uncertainty and less luxuries.
+So, while those from earlier generations view financial security from a pragmatic perspective, Millennials and Generation Z are willing to live with more economic uncertainty and fewer luxuries.
 This is not to suggest that all of those born after 1980 hold this view, but many do.
 Needless to say, their paradigm has impacted earlier generations, causing them to reflect on their own participation in the rat race of the American Dream and to examine whether they are happier with their abundance of material possessions.

 The Great Frustration with No Return